 Requires person to report loss or theft of firearm within 72 hours of time person knew or reasonably should have known of loss or theft.
-Punishes violation of requirement by maximum of \$1,000 fine.
+Punishes violation of requirement by maximum of \$1,000 fine

-Requires person transferring firearm to minor to directly supervise minor's use of firearm [unless minor is owner of firearm].
+Requires person transferring firearm to minor to directly supervise minor's use of firearm.
 Provides that person who does not supervise minor as required is strictly liable for injury to person or property caused by minor's use of firearm.
 Authorizes person to transfer supervisory duty and liability to another person.
 Specifies exceptions to supervision requirement and liability.